- Coronavirus (COVID-19) Infection Survey

 The study protocol includes more information about swab and blood sample procedure and analysis.

 As in any survey, some data can be incorrect or missing.
-For example, participants and interviewers sometimes misinterpret questions or skip them by accident.
-We ran a pilot study before the full study, through which we have learnt how to improve the wording of the questions and the questionnaire structure.
+For example, participants sometimes misinterpret questions or may stop filling in the questionnaire part way through.
 To minimise the impact of incorrect or missing data, we clean the data, by editing or removing data that are clearly incorrect.
-For example, when a participant leaves their job blank we take their previous answer instead, but only if they say they have not changed their job and we correct the misspelled names of countries that people say they have travelled to.Nôl i'r tabl cynnwys
+For example, we correct the misspelled names of countries to which people say they have travelled.Nôl i'r tabl cynnwys

-The estimates provided in the Coronavirus (COVID-19) Infection Survey bulletin are for the percentage of the private-residential population testing positive for coronavirus (COVID-19), otherwise known as the positivity rate.
+The estimates provided in the Coronavirus (COVID-19) Infection Survey bulletin are for the percentage of the private-residential population that would have tested positive for COVID-19, otherwise known as the positivity rate.
 We do not report the prevalence rate.
 To calculate the prevalence rate, we would need an accurate understanding of the swab test's sensitivity (true-positive rate) and specificity (true-negative rate).

 Our data and related studies provide an indication of what these are likely to be.
 To understand the potential impact, we have estimated what prevalence would be in two scenarios using different possible test sensitivity and specificity rates.

 Test sensitivity measures how often the test correctly identifies those who have the virus, so a test with high sensitivity will not have many false-negative results.
 Studies suggest that sensitivity may be somewhere between 85% and 98%.

 Our study involves participants self-swabbing, where there is the possibility that some participants may collect the swab sample incorrectly, which could lead to more false-negative results.
 However, since national testing programmes started in August 2020, most people in the UK became familiar with taking nose and throat swabs themselves.